Table of Contents. Sei vs. Solana

 Transaction Speed and Scalability

 Solana is renowned for its high-speed transaction capabilities, claiming to process 50,000-65,000 transactions per second (TPS) with a theoretical limit much higher.
-This is achieved through its unique consensus mechanism and the Proof of History (PoH) feature, which helps optimize the internal clock and transaction ordering process.
+This is made possible through its combination of Proof of History (PoH) and Tower BFT, a variation of PBFT, which together reduce latency and enhance parallel transaction execution across the network.
+In 2024, Solana’s Firedancer validator client, developed by Jump Crypto, demonstrated the ability to process over 1 million TPS in test environments, further reinforcing its scalability potential.

 Consensus Mechanism